 Prize-winner in the National Federation of Music Clubs Artist Competition, the New Orleans International Piano Competition, and the United States Information Agency's Artistic Ambassador Auditions, he has served as juror for the New Orleans International Piano Competition, the Iowa International Piano Competition, the Liszt-Garrison International Competition, China’s Giant Cup Art Talent Competition, the Music Teachers National Association national competitions, and the National Federation of Music Clubs Young Artists Competition, among others, and he has presented master classes widely, from Beijing to Nice to Vladivostok.

 A graduate of the Juilliard School and the Cincinnati and Peabody Conservatories, Cooperstock studied with Abbey Simon, David Bar-Illan and Walter Hautzig, as well as with collaborative pianist Samuel Sanders.
 Cooperstock is currently Professor of Piano at the University of Colorado Boulder, where he has also served as Artistic Director of the CU Bernstein at 100 festival, and faculty member at Saarburg International Festival of Music (Germany) and Classical Music Festival (Eisenstadt, Austria).
 He is also an honorary professor at Guangxi Arts Institute in southern China.
 Previous appointments include posts at the University of Oklahoma and Brevard Music Center.
-Cooperstock has recorded for the Naxos, Azica, Bridge and Albany labels, among others.
+Cooperstock has recorded for the Deutsche Grammophon, Naxos, Azica, Bridge, and Albany labels, among others.
 He is a Steinway artist.